lightning/bolts/03-transactions.md

 #### To-Local Output

-This output sends funds back to the owner of this commitment transaction (ie. `<localkey>`), thus must be timelocked using OP_CSV.
+This output sends funds back to the owner of this commitment transaction, thus must be timelocked using OP_CSV.
 The output is a version 0 P2WSH, with a witness script:

-	to-self-delay OP_CHECKSEQUENCEVERIFY OP_DROP <localkey> OP_CHECKSIG
+	to-self-delay OP_CHECKSEQUENCEVERIFY OP_DROP <local-delayedkey> OP_CHECKSIG

-It is spent by a transaction with nSequence field set to `to-self-delay` (which can only be valid after that duration has passed), and witness script `<localsig>`.
+It is spent by a transaction with nSequence field set to `to-self-delay` (which can only be valid after that duration has passed), and witness script `<local-delayedsig>`.

 #### To-Remote Output